UmutSen2662/scheduler/README.md

 npm run build
 ```

-The build output will be located in the docs directory because I am currently serving it using github pages.
+The build output will be located in the dist directory